Mt. Rainier Scenic Railroad: 2025 trestle bridge fire

 On April 30, 2025, a trestle bridge between Mineral and Morton caught fire and was destroyed.
 While it was not on a portion of the railroad being used to host excursions, officials said they had hoped to use the trestle in the future.
 The 26-span trestle bridge (Note: The trestle that burned down in 2025 was listed in early reports to be a 28-span bridge.
-See sources in the section for the discrepancy.) the was 396.8 ft long, with a 12% curve and a 1.9% grade.
+See sources in the section for the discrepancy.) was 396.8 ft long, with a 12% curve and a 1.9% grade.
 An investigation was opened into the cause of the fire, as railroad officials alleged arson.

 By July, no suspects had been found though contracts to demolish remaining portions of the span were nearing completion.
 MSMR posted that over $207,000 had been raised via charitable contributions; the funds are to be used to support the rebuilding of the bridge as well as efforts for additional safety precautions.